Section last updated: 3 December 2020

-Please note that this is an area that changes almost daily and the information and guidance will be updated on a regular basis.
+Please note that this is an area that changes regularly and the information and guidance will be updated on a regular basis.

-In return, we will do our best to support and advise you on any query and it is your feedback and information that you have provided to us that has led us to undertake the following work on your behalf:
+We will do our best to support and advise you on any query and rely on your continuous feedback.

 The LPC contact details can be found in the contact us section.

 NHS England and NHS Improvement (NHSE&I) issued an updated Standard Operating Procedure (SOP) for community pharmacies in relation to the COVID-19 pandemic.